severalnines/ccx-docs/docs/admin/Installation/CCX-Install-Laptop.md

 ## Step 1: Enable Kubernetes in Docker Desktop

 1. Open Docker Desktop and navigate to **Settings > Kubernetes**.
 2. Check the box **Enable Kubernetes** and click **Apply & Restart**.
+We have tested these instructions with Kubernetes v1.30.5.
 3. Wait for Kubernetes to initialize.
+It may take some time for Kubernetes to be Started.
 You can verify this by running:

     ```bash
     kubectl cluster-info